The 3 Core Home Warranty Plan Types

 - Cold-weather climates: Focus on heating systems and electrical to guard against freeze-related failures.

 For homeowners with older properties, our dedicated guide on home warranties for old homes covers what to watch out for and which providers offer the most generous terms.
+It's also worth understanding how home warranty contracts are structured since caps vary widely.
+American Home Shield's ShieldPlatinum plan carries a $50,000 total limit per agreement term, a $5,000 per-HVAC-system cap, and $4,000 per covered appliance, plus a $1,000 roof leak repair allowance and up to $250 for code violations and permits.

 Alternatives, Payment Options & When Each Makes Sense

 A traditional home warranty isn't the only way to protect yourself financially.
-Depending on your situation, one of these alternatives — or a hybrid approach — may actually serve you better.
+Depending on your situation, one of these alternatives, or a hybrid approach, may actually serve you better.

 Alternatives to Traditional Home Warranties